tensorflow/text/docs/api_docs/python/text/normalize_utf8_with_offsets_map.md

 </td>
 <td>
 A `Tensor` or `RaggedTensor` of type string.
 (Must be UTF-8.)
-normalization_form: One of the following string values ('NFC', 'NFKC').
+normalization_form: One of the following string values ('NFC', 'NFKC', 'NFD', 'NFKD').
 Default is 'NFKC'.
+NOTE: `NFD` and `NFKD` for `normalize_utf8_with_offsets_map` will not be available until the tf.text release w/ ICU 69 (scheduled after 4/2021).
 </td>
 </tr><tr>
 <td>